FaazAbidi/News-Aggregator/README.md

 # News Aggregator

-News Aggregator is Django-REST API.
-It uses external news APIs and aggregate the results of both.
+News Aggregator is a Django-REST API.
+It uses external news APIs and aggregate their results.
+I have used Django-REST framework to develop this.
 This is my submission for the Stellic Assessment test.

 ## Table of Contents